darahayes/ecsdeploy/README.md

 ## Use as a CLI tool

-Let's say we have a task definition JSON file for an app:
+Let's say we have a task definition file for an ECS service:

 ```
 {